Wellington–Manawatu line: Construction

 The government of Sir George Grey approved the construction of the line, which was included in the Public Works Estimates, reported to the House of Representatives on 27 August 1878.
 The final details of the survey were completed, and the first construction workers were hired on 21 August 1879.
 However, Grey's government was defeated in October 1879, and the government of Sir John Hall elected in its place.
 Hall had the line removed from the Public Works Estimates and then created a Royal Commission to review the government's public works programme, with a view to reducing government expenditure.
 The Commission reviewed the Wellington - Manawatu line in March 1880, and concluded that work should be abandoned.

 In response, John Plimmer, considered the "father of Wellington", proposed the formation of a private company to build and operate the line.
 The Wellington Chamber of Commerce supported the move, and the Wellington and Manawatu Railway Company was formed in May 1881.
 That year the government passed the Railway Construction and Land Act, which allowed joint stock companies to build and run private railways, so long as they were built to the government's specified gauge and connected with a government line.
 The company signed a contract to construct the line in 1882, acquiring the land on which the line was to be built and materials used in the abandoned section of the line.
 Only one change was made to the Public Works surveys - the line was to connect with the government's line at Longburn, instead of Foxton, leaving the Palmerston North - Foxton Line a branch line.

 The company immediately let contracts for construction from Wellington to Wadestown, now part of the Johnsonville Line.
 They hired Harry Higginson, a distinguished engineer from Dunedin, to oversee construction.
 Higginson brought with him brothers Arthur and James Fulton.
 Arthur Fulton was given responsibility for the Longburn to Waikanae section, and James the Waikanae to Wellington section.
 A contract was let in April 1882 for the construction of the Longburn - Manawatu River section, which included the Manawatu River bridge, the longest on the line.
 Higginson had a special wharf built on the Manawatu River near the bridge site, to allow steamers to offload construction materials for the bridge.
 In August the Wadestown - Crofton section contract was let, with the construction of two tunnels.
 The next contract let was for Johnsonville to Porirua, including the Belmont Viaduct, the highest on the line.
 The formation reached Paremata by mid-January 1885, with rails being laid over this section six months later.

-The rails from Paremata reached Pukerua Bay in 1885; the No 12 or Pukerua contract.
+The No 12 or Pukerua contract, from Paremata to Pukerua Bay, was completed in 1885.